-- ✓ The Safety Plan, and subsequent updates, will be signed by the President & CEO who is the Accountable Executive, the GM System Safety, Security, and Emergency Management who is the Chief Safety Officer, and approved by Metro Board of Commissioners. - ✓ The Safety Plan documents the processes and activities related to SMS implementation. - √ The Safety Plan includes performance targets based on the safety performance criteria established under the National Public Transportation Safety Plan (NSP). - Metro will establish a process and timeline for conducting an annual review and update of the Safety Plan. - ✓ The Safety Plan includes reference to an emergency management and response plan and procedures that address the assignment of employee responsibilities during an emergency; and coordination with Federal, State, regional, and local officials with roles and responsibilities for emergency preparedness and response in Metro area.
+- The Safety Plan, and subsequent updates, will be signed by the President & CEO who is the Accountable Executive, the GM System Safety, Security, and Emergency Management who is the Chief Safety Officer, and approved by Metro Board of Commissioners. - The Safety Plan includes performance targets based on the safety performance criteria established under the National Public Transportation Safety Plan (NSP). - Metro will establish a process and timeline for conducting an annual review and update of the Safety Plan. - The Safety Plan includes reference to an emergency management and response plan and procedures that address the assignment of employee responsibilities during an emergency; and coordination with Federal, State, regional, and local officials with roles and responsibilities for emergency preparedness and response in Metro area.